How Much Should You Really Spend on Marketing Per Day?

 How much should a contractor actually spend on marketing?

-There is no single official rule, and even the U.S. Small Business Administration says as much on its own marketing-budget page — it points to third-party data instead of a fixed number.
+There is no single official rule, and even the U.S. Small Business Administration says as much on its own marketing-budget page, where it points to third-party data instead of a fixed number.
 On average, small businesses spend around 1% of revenue on advertising (retailers closer to 4%, restaurants closer to 2%), while a broader marketing-spend survey put the average closer to 7.9% of revenue.
-Home-service-specific marketing agencies (not government or academic sources) commonly recommend a narrower band for contractors: roughly 8–10% of revenue in steady maintenance mode, 12–15% while actively growing, and 15–20% for a company under two years old still building a pipeline.
+Home-service-specific marketing agencies (not government or academic sources) commonly recommend a narrower band for contractors: roughly 8% to 10% of revenue in steady maintenance mode, 12% to 15% while actively growing, and 15% to 20% for a company under two years old still building a pipeline.
 Treat all of these as starting ranges, not rules, and use the Marketing ROI Calculator to check whether your actual spend is paying for itself.

-Is the "7–8% of revenue" rule really an SBA recommendation?
+Is the "7% to 8% of revenue" rule really an SBA recommendation?

 Not as far as we could verify.
-That exact figure gets repeated across many marketing-agency blogs and is often attributed to the SBA, but the SBA’s own marketing-budget post does not state it — it explicitly says there is "no hard and fast answer" and instead cites two third-party sources (a 1.08% average ad-spend figure from Small Business Trends, and a 7.9% average marketing-spend figure from a 2018 Web Strategies survey).
-Treat "7–8%, SBA-recommended" as a widely copied but unverified claim rather than something traceable to a primary source.
+That exact figure gets repeated across many marketing-agency blogs and is often attributed to the SBA, but the SBA’s own marketing-budget post does not state it.
+It explicitly says there is "no hard and fast answer" and instead cites two third-party sources (a 1.08% average ad-spend figure from Small Business Trends, and a 7.9% average marketing-spend figure from a 2018 Web Strategies survey).
+Treat "7% to 8%, SBA-recommended" as a widely copied but unverified claim rather than something traceable to a primary source.

 Does the Marketing Cost Per Day Calculator tell me how much to spend?